KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession9/prep-work.md

 6. Leave your workspace as **Public**.

-7. In the template section leave **HTML5** selected.
+7. In the template section select the Node.js option.

 8. Click on the **Create Workspace** button.

   Cloud9 will take a minute and create your workspace here.

 9. We need to update the version of Node.js that Cloud9 uses by default.
-We'll use a tool called **Node Version Manager** to install version 8.
-In the terminal section of your workspace, type: `nvm install 8`
+We'll use a tool called **Node Version Manager** to use version 8.
+In the terminal section of your workspace, type: `nvm use 8`

  {% hint style='tip' %}